pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 To support embeddable versions of the old Base-14 fonts, MuPDF chooses CFF fonts: the "Nimbus" font families by URW++ - developped by URW Type Foundry GmbH).
 So if you choose one of these Base-14 replacement fonts, the resulting PDF may easily be larger than the original.

-This is not necessarily a big problem: the Nimbus fonts are relatively small (around 50 KB or less per font weight).
+This is not necessarily a big problem: the Nimbus fonts are relatively small (around 50 KB or less - albeit per font weight).
 But you still may want to consider alternatives which support subsetting.

-There also exist free versions of these Nimbus fonts **which are subsettable**, at [this](https://www.fontsquirrel.com/fonts/) website and search for nimbus-sans, nimbus-mono or nimbus-roman.
+There also exist free versions of the Nimbus fonts, **which are subsettable** (OTF or TTF formats).
+They can be downloaded from [this](https://www.fontsquirrel.com/fonts/) website.
+Search for nimbus-sans, nimbus-mono or nimbus-roman.

 To illustrate the above, look at the following example numbers of a 4-page PDF, which was created as a PDF export of a Word document.